shairyar/shairyar.github.io/_posts/2025-10-19-kubernetes-learning-path-configmaps-and-secrets.markdown

 ## What's Next?

-In **Part 3** of this series, we'll explore **Persistent Storage** in Kubernetes.
+In **Part 3** of this series, we'll explore **Understanding Namespaces** in Kubernetes.
 You'll learn how to:
-- Use volumes to persist data beyond pod lifecycles
+- Organize resources using namespaces
-- Work with Persistent Volumes and Persistent Volume Claims
+- Deploy apps to different environments
-- Deploy stateful applications like databases
+- Work with namespace-specific configurations

 Stay tuned!